Kamirus/purescript-selda/guide/SimpleE2E.md

       Right conn → do
 ```
 When we've got the connection we can create the database tables and then run our monad stack.
-We are going to wrap everything in a transaction and do a rollback at the end.
+We are going to wrap everything in a transaction and do a rollback at the end because it is only for testing purposes.
 ```purescript
         execute "BEGIN TRANSACTION" conn